castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.1.3 =
+* Added logging functions for easy troubleshoot if needed.
+* Added example content for the Privacy Policy page.
+* Fixed posts not being sent properly when published.

 = 1.1.2 =
 * Removed option to process old posts because it was causing more troubles than benefits.
 You can use the filter `wp_discord_post_is_new_post` instead.